top of page

 We all have a Shadow Self… even you.

-Shadow Integration is about turning inward and noticing the parts of yourself that have been quietly (or not so quietly) shaping your inner world.
+Shadow Integration is about turning inward and noticing the parts of yourself that have been quietly (or not so quietly) shaping your world.
 Often, these are the feelings, instincts, or ways of being we learned to hide in childhood in order to belong, feel safe, or keep the peace.
 Though pushed into the background, these parts continue to influence your thoughts, emotions, relationships, and behaviour.

 Even the parts that feel uncomfortable or messy have been trying to protect or support you in some way.
 When met with curiosity and compassion, they begin to reveal their deeper purpose - along with the strength, insight, creativity, and resilience they’ve been holding beneath the surface.